-In November 2023, the CPUC approved PSCo's natural gas price risk plan to manage customer bill volatility from commodity price changes, establishing upper and lower limits for changes in the GCA rate.
-As a result, costs above the upper limit are deferred for future recovery, with interest, and costs below the lower limit are deferred as a reserve against future cost increases.
+In November 2023, the CPUC approved PSCo's natural gas price risk plan to manage customer bill volatility from commodity price changes, establishing upper and lower limits for changes in the gas cost adjustment rate.
+As a result, costs above the upper limit are deferred for future recovery, with interest, and costs below the lower limit deferred as a reserve against future cost increases.

 The legislation also calls for the CPUC to adopt rules to establish fuel cost mechanisms to align the financial incentives of a utility with the interests of the utility's customers by Jan.
 1, 2025.
-The CPUC issued a written notice of the proposed rule in the second quarter of 2024 and held a hearing on comments in July 2024.
-A CPUC decision and final rule is expected later in 2024.
-The Commission's proposed rules for electric utilities are also expected later in 2024.
+In September 2024, the CPUC issued a recommended decision in adopting rules to implement a natural gas PIM prior to Jan.
+1, 2025.
+Per the recommended decision, natural gas costs incurred will be compared to the prior year to determine any incentive/penalty.
+In October 2024, PSCo filed targeted exceptions.
+A final decision is expected in fourth quarter of 2024.